AndyQ/DebugAppIconCreator/README.md

-DebugImageCreator README
+DebugAppIconCreator README
 ========================

 by Andy Qua - @AndyQ

 OVERVIEW
 --------
-DebugImageCreator is a small command line app designed to add debug information to iOS App Icons.
+DebugAppIconCreator is a small command line app designed to add debug information to iOS App Icons.

 This has been designed to work mainly with AssetCatalogs but it shoud work fine with normal App Icons (although you may need some tweaking and I haven't done this yet but the principle is the same).